NandaBahtiar/expres-api-user-crud/README.md

     ```sh
     copy .env.example .env
     ```
-    Open the `.env` file and add your configuration details:
+    Open the `.env` file and add your configuration details, including a secret key for JWT:
     ```env
     # Server Port
     PORT=3000